Clinical Pilates at Armidale Physio Plus

 Beginning the programme

-To ensure you get the most out of your classes, Emma and Mary need to know how well you can control specific muscles and your history of injuries and/or pain.
+To ensure you get the most out of your classes, we need to know how well you can control specific muscles and your history of injuries and/or pain.
 Therefore, before you start our Pilates classes you must attend a one-on-one consultation before commencing the "beginners" course.
-In this session, Emma and Mary will use a diagnostic ultrasound to show you how you are currently using your deep abdominal muscles, and if necessary, help you to use them correctly.
+In this session, we will use a diagnostic ultrasound to show you how you are currently using your deep abdominal muscles, and if necessary, help you to use them correctly.
 Diagnostic ultrasound is the same scanning technique used to take images of babies during pregnancy, except in this instance, it is used to image specific muscles.

 This is an important step in making sure you know how to control specific muscles in upcoming classes.
 Where you have specific injuries or pain, we will also perform a musculoskeletal assessment so she can include specific exercises to rehabilitate your injury or relieve pain.